Nicolabell/Ticketing-site/README.txt

 ***
 - Inital gulp-sass set up - ~1.5 hours
 - Responsive nav - ~ 3 hours
-..kind of lost track now
+- html stucture and styling - ~ 6 hours?
-- html stucture - ~ 3 hours?
+(Have to admit I have lost track a bit)